rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-bootstrap-expect-timeout</code></td>
 		<td>Maximum time for bootstrap process.
-		    <br><br>If a bootstrap operation does not succeed with this time, cluster formation will abort.
+		    <br><br>If a bootstrap operation does not succeed within this time, cluster formation will abort.
 </td>
 	</tr>
 	<tr>